-You’ve got dreams of landing a perfect job if you could only catch a break.
-One day that break happens as you step on the elevator and there is the one person you need to talk to.
+You’ve got dreams of landing a perfect job if you can only catch a break.
+One day that break happens as you step on the elevator and there is the one person you need to talk to move to the next level.
 This is the person who can launch your career, do you know what to say?

 Body Language Matters